 - BR+NAD options

-At Springfield Wellness Center, we can treat your addiction and teach you about caring for your overall wellness.
+At Springfield Wellness Center, we can treat your addiction and teach you about caring for your overall health.
 What is wellness?
 It’s a heightened state of being where a good life balance keeps people happy.
-With a simple phone call to [direct], we can help you establish a high level of well-being.
+With a simple phone call to 844.334.4727, we can help you establish a high level of well-being.